JimmyKuruvilla/mintReporter/readme.md

 TODO
-1. add 'data changed' indicator in ui for each component so it's obvious that changes have been made.
-Highlight the save button, or disable the save button to start?
+1. add ui router to return to the same page on refresh
 2. highlight the uncategorized in the reconciled summary.
 3. clean up component names
 4. data tables should be responsive
-5. the matchers response string should be transformed back to the original: & should be in UI, not _and_. formatDescription in chase - just invert the description.
+5. add a ui service to encapsulate all the ui work.

 4. remove script nonsense entirely. including directories for data.
 2. persist records to db, and update service to use db models